Transfer of the Portuguese court to Brazil: Aftermath

 The Portuguese court's tenure in Rio de Janeiro created the conditions which led to Brazil's independence.
 With the court's arrival, Rio de Janeiro saw an immediate increase in its population.
 This, coupled with increases in trade and subsequent immigration, transformed the city into a major economic center in the New World.
 In 1815, this resulted in Brazil being declared a co-kingdom with Portugal, raising it from its former colonial status.
-This was an embodiment of Brazil's growing independence from Portugal, a growth that led to the creation of a written constitution for Brazil in 1820, and intensified after the royal family's return to Europe a year later.
+This was an embodiment of Brazil's growing independence from Portugal, which intensified after the royal family's return to Europe in 1821.

 The relocation of the Portuguese nobility and administrative core to Brazil in 1808 had tremendous ramifications and resulted in a multi-faceted approach to change.
 Brazilian politics were initiated and affected, society and demographics were altered, the economy developed, and the city of Rio de Janeiro physically changed.
-The impact was felt in different ways and degrees by different sections of the population: nobility, wealthy families, Brazilians, indigenous peoples, and enslaved Africans or Afro-Brazilians.
+The impact was felt in different ways and degrees by different sections of the population: nobility, wealthy families, Brazilians, indigenous peoples, and enslaved Africans.
 The stability and prosperity of the Brazilian state, resulting from the royal court's presence, allowed for it to declare independence from Portugal without the violence and destabilization characteristic of similar movements in neighboring countries.

 This was in part because its burgeoning independent identity had had an effect on Pedro, King John's oldest son and first emperor of Brazil.
 Pedro was nine years old when the family fled Portugal, meaning he was raised in Rio de Janeiro.
 Coming of age in Brazil rather than Portugal led to Pedro identifying as a Brazilian, a sentiment which influenced his defiance of the Cortes in 1821.
 Due to his position as heir of the Portuguese crown, Pedro was able to prevent any serious efforts on the part of the Portuguese to retake Brazil.
 The relatively smooth transition into independence, along with the economic and cultural strides made since the royal court's first arrival, resulted in a thriving time for the young nation.
 Throughout the royal court's stay in Rio de Janeiro and during the early part of its independence, Brazil saw a huge influx of immigrants and imported slaves.

 The immigrants were largely young Portuguese, the majority of whom elected to stay in Brazil permanently, rather than return to Portugal.
 This migration also mirrored a period of political upheaval in Portugal, wherein the loss of Brazil started a series of revolts.
 The retention of immigrants demonstrated the newfound economic opportunities of the newly independent Brazil, while waves of anti-Portuguese sentiment among the masses of Rio de Janeiro revealed the nation's lingering resentment towards its former rulers.